Rent a boat in Miami

+You can find boats available to rent with or without a skipper in Miami on the Nautal website.
+Search for sailboats, catamarans, motorboats and more in Miami and/or in the world.
+Flexible cancellation or date changes up to 15 days before check in is allowed on selected boats.
 Yacht and boat charters are an ideal way to explore South Florida and Miami.
 Choosing from a wide range of vessels with or without a skipper, you can easily rent a boat at a reasonable price in Miami to suit your needs.
 Nestled on the east coast of the sunshine state, Miami holds a number of popular marinas — including Miami Beach, Downtown and Coconut Grove — offering anything from day jaunts around Virginia Key and Biscayne National Park to week-long trips to the Bahamas.
-Families can opt to rent a large berthed catamaran with a skipper for exploring the nearby Keys, while adults will relish in the region's popular water sports and bustling nightlife via yacht and sailboat.

 How much does it cost to rent a boat in Miami?